 Students may be dismissed from a course for breach of ethical responsibilities.
 A student dismissed for such a violation will not be allowed to continue in any clinical nursing course that semester.
 (For example: HIPAA violations, academic dishonesty, a pattern of late or incomplete assignments, misleading and/or misstating facts or events).
-A student dismissed under such circumstances will meet with the assistant director and division director to discuss individual implications for the nursing program's current course schedule and continuation.
+A student dismissed under such circumstances will meet with the Director and Assistant Director(s) to discuss individual implications for the student's current course schedule and continuation.

-All failed (C-, D or F grade) courses with an NURS number must be repeated on-campus (WPU) in order to earn credit for that course.
+All failed (C-, D or F grade) courses with an NURS number must be repeated on-campus (WPU) to earn credit for that course.
 A failed nursing course may not be repeated by correspondence or by credit by examination.